ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 ## Security Goals for Confidentiality

-PDM data must be kept confidential between the intended parties, which includes (but is not limited to) the two entities exchanging PDM data, and any legitimate party with the proper rights to access such data.
+PDM data MUST be kept confidential between the intended parties, which includes (but is not limited to) the two entities exchanging PDM data, and any legitimate party with the proper rights to access such data.